tencentyun/intlcloud-documents/product/计算/容器服务/最佳实践/单实例多容器实践_en.md

-## Practice: One Pod with Multiple Containers
+## One Pod with Multiple Containers

 ### Advantages of Using One Pod with Multiple Containers

-**Share resources and communications**: Containers under the same pod are able to share their data and communications in a more convenient manner.
-All the containers under the same pod use the same network namespace, IP address and port range.
-They can discover each other and communicate through localhost.
-In a flat shared network, every pod has an IP address used to communicate with other CPMs and containers.
-The pod name will be the CVM name used when communicating with containers.
-Containers that run inside the same pod also share the same storage volume space.
-Data in the storage volume is not lost upon container restart and can be read by other containers under the same pod.
+**Resource sharing and communication**: Place containers in the same pod can implement easier data sharing and communication.
+Containers in the same Pod use the same network namespace, IP address, and port range.
+They can discover and communicate with each other through localhost.
+In a non-hierarchical shared network, each Pod has an IP address used for communicating with other physical nodes and containers.
+The name of the Pod is used as the host name when the container communicates.
+Containers running in the same Pod share the same storage volume.
+The data stored in the volume will not be lost when the container is restarted, and it can be read by other containers in the same Pod.

-**Management**: Compared to native container APIs, the pod provides abstract features on a higher level to simplify container deployment and management procedures.
-A pod is like a management unit governing management actions and horizontal deployment.
-It can automatically handle hosting, resource sharing, coordinative replicating and dependency management operations.
+**Management**: In comparison to native container APIs, Pods simplify the deployment and management of applications by providing a higher level of abstraction.
+Pods are like a unit for management and horizontal deployment and management.
+Hosting, resource sharing, replication coordination, and dependency management can all be handled automatically.

 ### Common Application Scenarios for Single Pod with Multiple Containers

-Pod can be used to construct vertically-integrated application stack.
-However, its main purpose is to manage certain supportive programs in a centralized manner, such as:
+Pods can be used to construct a vertically-integrated application stack.
+However, their main purpose is to manage certain supportive programs in a centralized manner, such as:

 - Content management, processes for loading files and data, processes for managing local cache, etc.
 - Log compression, rotation, backup, snapshot, etc.
 - Data change listening, log and monitor adapters, event distribution, etc.
-- Proxies, network bridges, adapters and so on
+- Proxies, network bridges, adapters, etc.
-- Program control, management, configuration, upgrade and so on
+- Program control, management, configuration, upgrade, etc.

-For more information, please see [Pod Application Scenarios](http://kubernetes.io/docs/user-guide/pods/#uses-of-pods)
+For more information, see [Uses of Pods](https://kubernetes.io/docs/concepts/workloads/pods/pod/)